knative/eventing/docs/spec/spec.md

 ##### Owner References

- * If the Pipeline controller created this Channel: Owned by the originating Pipeline.
+ * If the Source controller created this Channel: Owned by the originating Source.
- * Owned by the Provisioner used to provision the Channel.
+ * Owned (non-controlling) by the Provisioner used to provision the Channel.

 #### Status